hexh250786313/fastify-mock-server/README.md

-# fastify-starter
+# fastify-mock-server

 This is a mock server, which can simulate the interface return data by simply modifying the json file.
+Powered by [fastify](https://www.fastify.io/).

 ## Usage